 An action-platformer by Game Freak for the Mega Drive.
 Made it to the US via the Sega Channel and eventually on the Wii Virtual Console but not at retail.
 This was one of the last games cut and this was entirely due to a spreadsheet tracking error on my part.
-Near the end, I realized I’d left it off a list at some point and had 102 games instead of 101, and this was the one that got the axe.
+Near the end, I realized I had 102 games instead of 101, and this was the one that got the axe.
 I even had to have Thor remove him from the cover sketch!
 Poor guy.
 Maybe next volume.
-There’s also already asite article.
+There’s also already a site article.

 Rent-a-Hero No. 1

 An RPG for the Mega Drive/Dreamcast featuring a superhero parody.
 Cut because there’s already an article on the site.